Swan: European motifs

 Many of the cultural aspects refer to the mute swan of Europe.
-Perhaps the best known story about a swan is the fable "The Ugly Duckling".
-Swans are often a symbol of love or fidelity because of their long-lasting, apparently monogamous relationships.
-See Wagner's famous swan-related operas Lohengrin and Parsifal.
+Perhaps the best-known story about a swan is the fairy tale "The Ugly Duckling".
+Swans are frequently regarded as symbols of love or fidelity, owing to their enduring and seemingly monogamous pair bonds.
+Swans feature prominently in two Wagner operas, Lohengrin and Parsifal.

 As food

-Swan meat was regarded as a luxury food in England in the reign of Elizabeth I. A recipe for baked swan survives from that time: "To bake a Swan Scald it and take out the bones, and parboil it, then season it very well with Pepper, Salt and Ginger, then lard it, and put it in a deep Coffin of Rye Paste with store of Butter, close it and bake it very well, and when it is baked, fill up the Vent-hole with melted Butter, and so keep it; serve it in as you do the Beef-Pie."
+Swan meat was regarded as a luxury food in England during the reign of Elizabeth I. A recipe for baked swan survives from that time: "To bake a Swan[,] scald it and take out the bones, and parboil it, then season it very well with Pepper, Salt and Ginger, then lard it, and put it in a deep Coffin of Rye Paste with store of Butter, close it and bake it very well, and when it is baked, fill up the Vent-hole with melted Butter, and so keep it; serve it in as you do the Beef-Pie."
+Swans being raised for food were sometimes kept in swan pits.